dovla2001/dovla2001/README.md

 ### 🚀 My Projects
 - [Taxi Application](https://github.com/dovla2001/WEB2) - Multi-layered web application for ride booking
 - [ Student Services Website](https://github.com/dovla2001/Student-Services-Website) - Designed a website for the student department where three types of users can log in: students, administrators, and professors.
-- [Load Balancing](https://github.com/dovla2001/IKP-Projekat) - Load Balancing in C programming language with Round Robin algorithm
+- [Load Balancing](https://github.com/dovla2001/IKP-Projekat) - Load Balancing in C programming language with Round Robin algorithm.
+- [Information Secirity](https://github.com/dovla2001/OIBIS_Projekat) - A project in Information Security that uses authentication, authorization, and certificates ensures secure access to resources.
+It verifies user identity, controls access based on roles, and protects data integrity through encrypted communication.
 ---

 ⭐️ **Feel free to explore my repositories and connect with me!**